PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 a) 'Top' of a circle
 ~~~~~~~~~~~~~~~~~~~~

 **State the point on a circle in each plane that we define to be the top of a circle in that plane.
 Note especially that this notion is independent from movement.
 Then introduce the idea of circular directionality (in movement) as defined by the (axis) direction of movement through the topmost point for that plane.
 Needs a set of diagrams.
-Follow the order as required in the next section: describe the mid-sagittal plane, then vertical, then horizontal.**
+Follow the order as required in the next section: describe the sagittal plane, then vertical, then horizontal.**

 .. _plane_default:

 b) Default directions
 ~~~~~~~~~~~~~~~~~~~~~

 **Definition (and possibly illustration) of default directions, in reference to the top of the circle.
-Start with the mid-sagittal plane to describe the simple case, then the vertical, then horizontal.**
+Start with the sagittal plane to describe the simple case, then the vertical, then horizontal.**

 .. _plane_symmetry: